MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/faq.md

     HKEY_Local_Machine\Software\Microsoft\SMSProxy
     FileTransferThreadCount

- The valid range is 1 to 128 in the GA version of Windows Server 2019.
+ The valid range is 1 to 128 in Windows Server 2019.

  After changing you must restart the Storage Migration Service Proxy service on all computers partipating in a migration.
-This will change to a higher number in a future version of Storage Migration Service.
+We plan to raise this number in a future version of Storage Migration Service.

 ## <a name="non-windows"></a> Can I migrate from sources other than Windows Server?

-The Storage Migration Service version shipped in the GA version of Windows Server 2019 supports migrating from Windows Server 2003 and later operating systems.
+The Storage Migration Service version shipped in the Windows Server 2019 supports migrating from Windows Server 2003 and later operating systems.
 It cannot currently migrate from Linux, Samba, NetApp, EMC, or other SAN and NAS storage devices.
-This will change in a future version of Storage Migration Service, starting with Linux Samba support.
+We plan to allow this in a future version of Storage Migration Service, starting with Linux Samba support.

 ## <a name="previous-versions"></a> Can I migrate previous file versions?

-The Storage Migration Service version shipped in the GA version of Windows Server 2019 does not support migrating Previous Versions (made with the volume shadow copy service) of files.
+The Storage Migration Service version shipped in the Windows Server 2019 does not support migrating Previous Versions (made with the volume shadow copy service) of files.
 Only the current version will migrate.

 ## <a name="give-feedback"></a> What are my options to give feedback, file bugs, or get support?